Virhex/virhex.github.io/_docs/hellbreaker/scripting.md

 ### Entry Point
 The script entry point is the Main class, which can be found in `Data/Scripts/Main.as`.
-It's executed when a level is loaded.
+The game script is executed when a level is loaded.

 ### The Player